6th-12th Cuirassier Regiment: History

 The Chief of Staff of the French Army decided on 1 September 1990 to create a new experimental armoured regiment of 80 tanks with two squadron groups (Groupes d’Escadrons, GE).
 Each group would consist of three combat squadrons and one command and logistics squadron.

 The 6e-12e RC was formed in 1994 by merging the 6th Cuirassiers Regiment (Roi Cavalerie) and the 12th Cuirassiers Regiment (Dauphin Cavalerie).
 It retained this unified structure after the 2nd Armoured Division downsized to a brigade-level command.

-It participated in overseas operations in Kosovo, Côte d'Ivoire, Senegal, Chad, Afghanistan and Lebanon.
+It participated in overseas operations in Kosovo, Côte d'Ivoire, Senegal, Chad, and Lebanon.

 On 1 August 2009 the unified regiment was disbanded with the deactivation of the 6th Cuirassiers.
 The 12th Cuirassier Regiment continues in existence.

 Organization

 The regiment was composed of around 1200 personnel organization into 13 squadrons.